-- (1) The university college can use digital equipment to hold examinations or tests. - (2) In the event of a digital examination or test, students must normally bring their own laptops to the examination venue. - (3) It is the responsibility of students who use their own laptops to download the necessary software before the examination or test. - (4) Extra time is not normally granted if start-up is delayed because a student has not made the necessary preparations on their computer.
+- (1) The university college can use digital equipment to hold examinations or tests. - (2) In the event of a digital examination or test, students must normally bring their own laptops to the examination venue. - (3) It is the responsibility of students who use their own laptops to download the necessary software before the examination or test. - (4) Extra time is not normally granted if the start of an examination is delayed because a student has not made the necessary preparations on their computer. - 0 Amended by Regulation no. 866 of 20 June 2019 (which entered into force on 1 August 2019).